fabien/qworker/README.md

 hooks for each lifecycle event, as long as the names are unique for the given instance (a single worker, per-task given multiple tasks).

-When defining a hook, options can be passed, like this:
+When defining a hook, options can be passed like this:

 ```
 initalizer('foo', { foo: 'bar' }, callback);